Bonanno crime family: Downfall and Massino turns state's evidence

-The family managed to avoid being ensnared by the FBI until 2000, when a pair of forensic accountants who normally worked on financial fraud cases discovered that Barry Weinberg, a businessman who had partnered with capo Richard Cantarella in several parking lots, had failed to report millions of dollars worth of income over a decade.
+The family managed to avoid being ensnared by the FBI until 2000, when a pair of forensic accountants who normally worked on financial fraud cases discovered that Barry Weinberg, a businessman who had partnered with capo Richard Cantarella in several parking lots, had failed to report millions of dollars' worth of income over a decade.
 Told he faced a long prison term unless he wore a wire and incriminated his Bonanno partners, Weinberg agreed to cooperate.
 One of Weinberg's other partners, Augustino Scozzari, also agreed to cooperate.
 Between them, Weinberg and Scozzari captured hundreds of incriminating statements from Cantarella and his crew.

-In October 2002, armed with this evidence, the government won a 24-count RICO indictment against 21 Bonanno soldiers and associates.
+In October 2002, armed with this evidence, the government obtained a 24-count RICO indictment against 21 Bonanno soldiers and associates.
 The biggest names on the indictment were Cantarella—who was serving as acting underboss while Vitale was awaiting sentencing for loansharking and money laundering—and capo Frank Coppa.
 Already serving time for fraud, Coppa agreed to turn informer rather than face the prospect of an additional conviction that would effectively send him to prison for life.
 He was the first made man in the Bonanno family's history to turn informer.

 He was followed shortly afterward by acting underboss Cantarella, a participant in the Mirra murder, who was facing racketeering and murder charges and whom Coppa had implicated in the Perrino murder along with Vitale.
 A third, Joseph D'Amico, subsequently turned state's evidence with the knowledge that Cantarella could implicate him in murder as well.
 All of these defections left Massino, at last, vulnerable to serious charges.

 On January 9, 2003, Massino was arrested and indicted, alongside Vitale, Frank Lino and capo Daniel Mongelli, in a comprehensive racketeering indictment.
 The charges against Massino himself included ordering the 1981 murder of Napolitano.
 Massino was denied bail, and Vincent Basciano took over as acting boss in his absence.
 Massino hired David Breitbart, an attorney he had originally wanted to represent him in his 1987 trial, for his defense.